maus-me/Emby-MDBList-Collection-Creator/README.md

 * Fixed a bug where the script would crash if an encoded (%) url was not escaped (%%).
 * Removed ads from the readme.
 * Switched configinterpreter to use the extended interpreter.

+### Version 1.84.1
+Important update if you have lists with more than 1000 items.
+Addressing changes to MDBList API that now limits items requests to 1000 at a time.